munterfi/eRTG3D/README.md

 * project 3-D tracking data into different **Coordinate Reference Systems (CRSs)**
 * export data to **sf package objects**; 'sf, data.frames'
 * manipulate **extent of raster layers**

+## Contributing

+* Contributions to this package are very welcome, issues and pull requests are the preferred ways to share them.
+Please see the [Contribution Guidelines](https://github.com/munterfi/eRTG3D/blob/master/.github/CONTRIBUTING.md).
+* This project is released with a [Contributor Code of Conduct](https://github.com/munterfi/eRTG3D/blob/master/.github/CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 ## References